hoangtv2000/COViTplusplus/README.md

 ## 5. Future works
 Despite creating a large search space including various configurations to find out the most compact and effective model for COVIDx8A dataset.
-We still hand-crafted study the scaling factor of Depthwise Separable Convolutional layers (MLP-ratios) according to the base configurations of PVT's original models by creating the two independent supernets.
+We still hand-craftedly study the scaling factor of Depthwise Separable Convolutional layers (MLP-ratios) according to the base configurations of PVT's original models by creating the two independent supernets.
 We continue to study the well-performing Convolutional blocks searching method, combining with the Weight Entanglement method to create a unique supernet.

 ## Reference
 [1] W. Wang, E. Xie, X. Li, D.-P. Fan, K. Song, D. Liang, T. Lu, P. Luo, and L. Shao, “PVTv2: Improved